imomaliev/blog/blog/src/content/building-the-blog-while-flying-it/hugo-no-theme.md

 ---
-title: "Hugo No Theme"
+title: "Hugo no theme"
 date: 2022-07-17T20:23:58+07:00
 draft: false
 tags: ["hugo", "blog", "pre-commit", "editorconfig"]
 ---

-# Using Hugo without theme
+## Using Hugo without theme

 In [quick start](https://gohugo.io/getting-started/quick-start/) guide and many online tutorials, new projects are advised to use one of the existing themes or create a new one.
 But after reading official docs, I've decided not to use any theme in my [previous blog version](https://github.com/imomaliev/blog-v1).
 I am going to do the same for this new project.
 If in the future some of my functionality will look like it could be decoupled from the blog, I will create a theme but for now, I do not see any need for one.

-# How to start Hugo project without a theme
+## How to start Hugo project without a theme

 It is actually pretty easy.
 First, you need to understand how hugo [project structure](https://gohugo.io/getting-started/directory-structure/) works.
 Basically, hugo will look for needed files in the root folder and if it can't find them, it will try to look them up in the theme folder.
 Most of the themes provide us with `archetypes`, `assets`, `layouts` and `static` folders.
 For example, If we create a new theme with `hugo new theme` we will get this directory structure.